Yellow Dog Poop: What Does It Mean?

 What to do if your dog’s poop is yellow

-If your dog’s poop is yellow, the first step is to observe your pup’s diet.
-If you’ve recently made a change to their food, it’s likely the cause of their yellow poo.
-Try returning to their original diet and see if the color of their poop returns to normal.
+When your dog’s poop turns yellow, the first step is to observe your pup’s diet.
+A change to their food is the most likely cause of their yellow poo.
+If the problem persists, try returning to their original diet and see if the color of their poop returns to normal.

-If you think your dog’s yellow poop is linked to food intolerance, Dr. Bonk recommends a bland diet.
+Dr. Bonk also recommends a bland diet if you think your dog’s yellow poop is linked to food intolerance.
 “If your dog doesn’t have any other signs, such as vomiting, a fever, stomach pain, or lack of appetite, you can try withholding food for 12-24 hours and pushing hydration,” she explains.
 “After the initial fast, start your dog back on a bland diet like chicken and rice.
 Feed small amounts of this bland food frequently throughout the day.
 Adding probiotics can also help.”

 If the color of your pup’s poop remains yellow, be sure to seek veterinary advice.
 A stool sample will likely be required for your vet to further determine the cause of your dog’s yellow poop.
 Your vet may also perform blood tests to determine whether your pup has an infection or an underlying health problem.
 Depending on the cause, your dog may need deworming, nutritional supplements, or a different treatment to help balance their gut bacteria and get their digestion back on track.